Ohio free child care assistance programs.

 In almost all cases, the parent will still be responsible for paying a portion of the costs as Ohio will only provide a subsidy.
 This is known as a co-payment.
 The exact terms will depend on many factors including the family’s income.

-Additional terms and conditions are as follows.
+Additional terms and conditions of the free day care programs in Ohio are as follows.
 Some of this also touches upon documentation that may be needed when you apply.

 If after this entire process, if you meet the guidelines of the program, the state will provide assistance with a portion of your child care cost, so this is the subsidy component.
-Co-payments will be needed from the parent.
-As with almost every government benefit, resources are limited.
+Co-payments will be needed from the parent though, and the amount will vary.
+As with almost every free government benefit program, resources are limited.
 If funding is not available at the time of application, then a waiting list can be used.

 If the amount of your child care subsidy from the state does not pay the entire bill, then the provider may ask you to pay the difference between their private charges and the subsidy payment.
 So this is another fee that could be due from the enrollee.
 A provider needs to be approved and/or certified by the state and CDJFS.
 This includes any relatives or neighbors.
 The CDJFS has a formal application process in place in order to be approved.

 Ohio Job and Family Services will also help people find a provider.
 The state, and many counties, maintain a database of information on local child care facilities and other community resources.
 These different tools can help parents find an appropriate arrangement for their child, including such services as after school, overnight, full or part time, or even summer camp.

 All information will be unbiased.
 Specialists will assist applicants in making informed child care choices, and all of this is offered at no charge to residents.
 They will only use approved and quality providers too.
 To learn more or apply for help, call your local Ohio Department of Job and Family Services office.